georgepaul171/Research-Project/bpd/10June/AEH_Prior_Analysis.md

-# Adaptive Elastic Horseshoe (AEH) Prior: Performance Analysis
+# Adaptive Elastic Horseshoe Prior: Performance Analysis

 ## Overview of Results

-This document provides a comprehensive analysis of the Adaptive Elastic Horseshoe (AEH) prior's performance in building energy analysis.
-The analysis examines model metrics, feature importance, uncertainty quantification, and various visualizations to understand the prior's effectiveness.
+This document provides an analysis of the Adaptive Elastic Horseshoe (AEH) prior's performance in building energy analysis.
+The examines model metrics, feature importance, uncertainty quantification, and various visualisations to understand the prior's effectiveness.

 ## Model Performance Metrics

 ### Core Metrics
 - **R² Score**: 0.937 (93.7%)
-  - Indicates excellent model fit
+  - Indicates good model fit
   - Shows strong predictive power
   - Suggests the model captures most of the variance in the data